 The next step in the job interview process includes 2 aspects of self-analysis.
 First, an interviewee must discover their unique qualities, which is likely the most important skill.
 This includes, but is not limited to, life experiences, awards received, and academic grades.
 Second, each unique experience and its qualities must translate into characteristics that will benefit the organization and fulfill the job requirement.
 For example, if one possesses high grades or awards, they may be known as a “hard worker.”
 Not only will understanding oneself lead to the desired job, but it will compel a person to be very powerful in "selling themselves" during an interview.
 Also, consider appropriateness for a job as well as weaknesses in the interviewing process.
 Although some recruitment is involved in the interview process by the interviewing organization, this is far overshadowed by the necessity for the interviewee to answer the 4 questions above appropriately.

-Appearing interested in the job and organization is the next essential step in the interview process.
+Interest in the job and organization is the next essential step in the interview process.
 Personal phone calls and confirmation emails before the interview display interest in an organization.
-During the interview, research goes a long way; however, prepared, well thought out questions based on the organization are also a very important aspect.
+During the interview, research goes a long way; however, prepared, well-thought-out questions based on the organization are also a very important aspect.
 Often, these questions involve the person executing the interview.
 For example, “What is your experience working at this organization?"

 Furthermore, the interviewee may seek information regarding qualities in employees of the organization.
 For example, “Can you describe your ideal candidate?”
 A worthy closing question that also expresses your interest is, “What do I need to do to get this job?”